NWoodsman/SimpleRecorder/README.md

 # SimpleRecorder

 ## What it is:
-A simple, barebones, "just works" audio recorder for capturing microphone and PC stereo output.
+A simple, barebones, "just works" audio recorder for capturing combined audio recording of microphone and speakers.

 ## How to install